Real simple modules over simply-laced quantum affine algebras and categorifications of cluster algebras: On the classification of real simple modules in

 By Equation (\ref{determine variables fi associated a general exchange pairs}), and Lemma \ref{tropical F-polynomials}, we have

 where we agree that $\text{soc}(P(i)[1])=0$ for any $i\in I$.
 So Equation (\ref{a formula of the vector ci in general case}) follows.

-The remainder of the proof is devoted to prove the equivalence of statements (1)--(4).
-The equivalence of (1) and (3) follows from Equation (\ref{the equivalence of (a) and (c)}).
-Equation (2) holds if and only if (by Equation (\ref{the equivalence of (b) and (c)}) and Lemma \ref{tropical F-polynomials})
+The remainder of the proof is devoted to proving the equivalence of statements (1)--(5).
+The equivalence of the items (1) and (3) follows from Equation (\ref{the equivalence of (a) and (c)}).
+The item (2) holds if and only if (by Equation (\ref{the equivalence of (b) and (c)}) and Lemma \ref{tropical F-polynomials})

 if and only if